morganmueller/Internet-Geographies/docs/README.md

 * Understand what core infrastructures make up the internet and how they affect the fundamental nature of our technologically driven globe.
 * Become familair with the "art of noticing" and develop strategies to tune into generally overlooked details and components of internet infrastructure.
-* learn basics of creating web maps using Leaflet and D3 (Inside or outside of Observabele)
+* learn basics of creating web maps using Leaflet, D3, and other tools (Inside or outside of Observabele)
 * practice collecting and geocoding spatial data
 * Explore various kinds of media (artworks, documentaries, interactive maps, exhibitions) as a way to think through key concepts expolored in this course.